 High-level organizations often practice preventive maintenance (PM) within a reliability-centered maintenance (RCM) framework to increase equipment lifespans, enhance reliability, and optimize savings.
 Though both terms include scheduling work orders in advance—based on usage, time, or performance triggers—they are not the same.
-Preventive maintenance is a general type of proactive maintenance, while RCM is a maintenance strategy that combines various types of maintenance with the goal of optimizing efficiency.
+Preventive maintenance is a general type of proactive maintenance, while RCM is a maintenance strategy that combines various types of maintenance intending to optimize efficiency.

 What Is Meant by Preventive Maintenance (PM)?

 Preventive maintenance refers to scheduled maintenance activities completed to keep assets in optimal condition, prevent unplanned downtimes, and maintain safety.
 Common PM tasks include inspecting, cleaning, lubricating, adjusting, replacing, and repairing equipment parts.
 These tasks are always performed before asset failure may occur.

 PM work orders are scheduled based on time, usage, or behavioral triggers.
 Operational managers schedule, assign, and track recurring tasks via Excel spreadsheets, whiteboards, paper clipboards, or Computerized Maintenance Management System (CMMS) software.
 According to the Plant Engineering 2018 Maintenance Survey, a whopping 80 percent of manufacturing plants prefer using preventive maintenance over the other strategies.
 Why?
 Because PM enables organizations to save up to 18 percent in maintenance costs.